AldoOmarAndres/promtiorChallenge/doc/ProjectOverview.md

-## Important: The model is not deployed in the cloud.
+## Important: The link to the functional model is: https://appbot-g8hpe9dye6bpe7ba.eastus-01.azurewebsites.net/playground/.

 This project was something completely new and challenging.
 I had never used these technologies before, so I had to rely on various sources such as documentation and videos to get an idea of what I needed to do, how to implement it, and then how to use it.